scijava/scyjava/README.md

     get_version(java_class_or_python_package)
         Return the version of a Java class or Python package.

-        For Python packages, uses importlib.metadata.version if available (Python 3.8+), with pkg_resources.get_distribution as a fallback.
+        For Python package, uses importlib.metadata.version if available (Python 3.8+), with pkg_resources.get_distribution as a fallback.

         For Java classes, requires org.scijava:scijava-common on the classpath.